 Truck Accident Injury Lawyers

-At McEldrew Young, we understand the complexities that are associated with these catastrophic accidents, and we provide comprehensive counsel to those who have suffered injury in accidents involving speeding, driver error, aggressive driving, negligent maintenance and issues of corporate responsibility in commercial vehicle accidents of all types.
-We take care of all types of serious and catastrophic injury claims including brain or spinal cord injury, broken bones, burns, paralysis, and amputation or loss of limb.
+At McEldrew Young Purtell, we understand the complexities that are associated with these catastrophic accidents, and we provide comprehensive counsel to those who have suffered injury in accidents involving speeding, driver error, aggressive driving, negligent maintenance, design defects and issues of corporate responsibility in commercial vehicle accidents of all types.
+We take care of all types of serious and catastrophic injury claims including brain and spinal cord injury, broken bones, burns, paralysis, and amputations or loss of limbs.
 We also handle wrongful death claims.

 Truck Accident Cases We Specialize In

 Every year nearly 5,000 Americans are involved in fatal truck accidents, and unfortunately, a disproportionately high number of these deaths occur in Pennsylvania.
 The sheer magnitude of a tractor-trailer or an 18-wheeler makes these collisions particularly serious.
 Much of the time a collision between a large truck and passenger vehicle will result in catastrophic injuries for the driver or passengers of the smaller vehicle.

 Speed can also make a crucial difference when applying the brakes.
 The faster a vehicle is traveling — as well as the bigger and heavier it is — the longer it takes to stop.
 This is one of the reasons that one in eight traffic deaths involve large trucks such as big rigs, tractor trailers and other commercial vehicles.